Natural stone tiles can elevate any home decor. Etched tiles can take the look even further.

 2. Create a patchwork design.

-Grouping multiple etched designs into one area is an interesting way to dress up your home.
+Grouping multiple stone designs into one area is an interesting way to dress up your home.
 Think of it like a patchwork quilt in which each square features a different pattern.
 Each element stands on its own, but together, they create something even more beautiful.

 3. Display what you love.